MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/change-organization-image.md

 [!INCLUDE [version-eq-azure-devops](../../includes/version-eq-azure-devops.md)]

-When you [create an organization](create-organization.md) in Azure DevOps, you can choose an image that represents your organization.
+When you [create an organization](create-organization.md) in Azure DevOps, the system automatically generates a profile image.
+You can replace the default image with one that better represents your organization.

 [!INCLUDE [pca-prerequisite](includes/pca-prerequisite.md)]